HealthCatalyst/documentation/templates/comparing-and-deploying/deploy.md

 * Don't use 0 or 1 for the independent variable when doing classification.
 Use Y/N instead.
 The IIF function in T-SQL may help here.
 * Create a column thath as `Y` for those rows in the training set and `N` for those rows in the test set.
 Think of the test set as those people or enounters that need a prediction.
 This column can be called InTestWindow.
-* Unlike the develop step ADD LINK TO DEV (which you should have already completed), you should now pull in both training and test rows in your query.
+* Unlike the [development step](compare.md) (which you should have already completed), you should now pull in both training and test rows in your query.
 * One has to create a table to receive the predicted values.
 You can work in SSMS (or SAMD, for those using Health Catalyst products):
     - Create these tables when doing classification or regression, respectively:
 ```{SQL}